 What do you mean by that?

 It’s easy to say something to someone that you know is going to make them happy.
-Criticizing a friend isn’t a nice thing to do, but it’s all the more important so you can both move forward.
+Criticising a friend isn’t a nice thing to do, but it’s all the more important so you can both move forward.

 What makes for a productive creative relationship?